ess-dmsc/nexus-constructor/tests/UI Tests.md

 Set the cylinders axis direction to (x=1, y=1, z=0), its height to 3, and its radius to 1.
 Add a translation with values (x=-2.5, y=0.5, z=-0.5).
 Add a rotation, of 315 degrees around axis (x=0, y=0, z=1).
-Set the 'Transform relative to' dropdowns to 'Cube Detector' and 'cube transform'.
+Set the 'Transform parent' dropdowns to 'Cube Detector' and 'cube transform'.
 Click 'Add'.
 - The add component window will close.
 - A cylinder should appear in the 3D view.
 One flat end should be flush with the leftmost side of